Recovery · Soft Tissue

 The Honest Take

 Foam rolling has been one of the most marketed recovery tools of the last two decades.
 You’ve seen it on every sideline, in every training room, recommended in every certification course.
-And like most things that get that level of hype, the reality is more nuanced than the sales pitch.
+And like most things that get that level of hype, the evidence is both better and more limited than the sales pitch suggests.

-Foam rolling is a legitimate soft tissue tool that can meaningfully support recovery and performance preparation when used correctly.
-It is not a cure-all.
-It does not replace sleep, proper nutrition, or intelligent programming.
-And a $15 high-density roller from Amazon will do everything a $180 vibrating device will do for most athletes.
+Foam rolling is a legitimate soft tissue tool that meaningfully supports recovery and performance preparation when used correctly — and a $15 high-density roller from Amazon will do everything a $180 vibrating device will do for most athletes.

 The Research